• Skip to primary navigation

 When a Variable’s Level of Measurement Isn’t Obvious

-A central concept in statistics is level of measurement of variables.
+A central concept in statistics is the level of measurement of a variable.
 It’s so important to everything you do with data that it’s usually taught within the first week in every intro stats class.

 But even something so fundamental can be tricky once you start working with real data.
 The same variable can be considered to have different levels of measurement in different situations.
 It sounded like an absolute in that intro stats class because your wise professor didn’t want to confuse beginning students.